-- The current lease extends through June 30, 2042, and "terminates automatically" if appropriations by the legislature are insufficient to permit the continued operation, or if state legislation concerning higher education in Wisconsin involves a fundamental change in the branch campus program. - In case of termination, the lease shall be turned over to some educational organization or to the Federal, State, or local Government. - The county is required to pay for utilities (except phone service), as well as repairs and building improvements, and is in a position to choose which investments should be made based on the long-term future use of the campus. - All furnishings were provided by the Board of Regents.
-Ending the agreement with the Board of Regents would require removal or disposal of these furnishings, and would require the next user to provide their own furnishings unless an agreement could be reached with the Board of Regents. - The county agrees to pay 50% of janitorial costs.
-Should the agreement end, the county would need to budget for 100% of these costs.
+- The current lease extends through June 30, 2042, and "terminates automatically" if appropriations by the legislature are insufficient to permit the continued operation, or if state legislation concerning higher education in Wisconsin involves a fundamental change in the branch campus program. - In case of termination, the lease shall be turned over to some educational organization or to the Federal, State, or local Government. - The county is required to pay repairs and building improvements, and is in a position to choose which investments should be made based on the long-term future use of the campus. - All furnishings were provided by the Board of Regents.
+Ending the agreement with the Board of Regents would require removal or disposal of these furnishings, and would require the next user to provide their own furnishings unless an agreement could be reached with the Board of Regents.